Tips & tricks: T-Slimx2

 Comprehensive planned method

 To be able to use this method you will need to work your way through the Exercise Guide.
-You need to understand exercise types, bolus reductions, and how to change a plan after trial.
+You need to understand exercise types, bolus reductions, and how to change a plan after a trial.

 Read it?